 Use existing sites to avoid creating new disturbances

-Leave the area better than how you found it (pack it in, pack it out)
+Leave the area better than how you found it (Leave No Trace, "pack it in, pack it out")

 A short trail connects the Doe Mill Bridge parking area with the campground while following the east bank of Butte Creek.
 The Butte Creek Trail also starts at Doe Mill Bridge and travels south along the west side of the creek for one mile before dissolving along the canyon’s edge.
 Both sections of trail along Butte Creek offer frequent access to the water’s edge, though access trails on the southern section will be much steeper.
 Once you get past the big staircase towards the end of the hike the trail gets steeper and eventually ends.
 We recommend you go as far as you’re comfortable, but this is a good hike for the adventurous of all ages.